0h2o/manim/README.md

 ```
 sudo apt-get -y install texlive-full
 ```
-You can also skip this procedure, but later on you will come across numerous mistakes caused by lacking dependencies, you will have to find the exact package needed and install them one by one :(
+You can also skip this procedure, but later on you will come across numerous mistakes caused by lacking dependencies, you will have to find the exact packages needed for your project and install them one by one :(

 4.Clone this repository, cd ./ and install python dependencies:
 ```